FDSGAB/nagonbot/README.md

 ✅ The bot is fully functional!

-✅ You can now install it with PIP!
+✅ You can now install it with PIP! (although some issues regarding the installation have been brought up (┬┬﹏┬┬))

 ❌ The [required packages](#required-libraries) do not install automatically with the bot's installation (needs to be done manually).